-Personal budgeting is a powerful tool for managing your money.
-Financial talk show host and writer Dave Ramsey said it best: “A budget is telling your money where to go instead of wondering where it went.”
+Budgeting is a powerful tool to manage your money.
+Financial talk show host and writer, Dave Ramsey, said it best: “A budget is telling your money where to go instead of wondering where it went.”
 And while many may associate budgeting with restrictions and limitations, it can be quite the opposite.

-Good personal budgeting can give you financial control, as well as financial freedom and flexibility, among many other advantages.
+Good personal budgeting can give you control as well as financial freedom and flexibility, among many other advantages.